KosarHooshmand/REDItools_A-to_I/README.md

 ##########################################################################################################

-# 🔗 Downloading and organizing required data
+# :writing_hand: Downloading and organizing required data

 ##  ● Index the reference genome for REDItools